 You’ll notice that the more you do it, the deeper your breaths become.
 The importance of a good lungful when working your way through a lengthy-phrase ending with notes in a high register can’t be underestimated.
 Support transforms your sound.

-The last of our warm-up tips won’t apply to everyone, but is still worth mentioning.
+The last of our warm-up tips won’t apply to everyone but is still worth mentioning.

 Whether you sing “Bella Signora” up and down an arpeggio or sing scalic “oo’s” up the octave, your warm-up should be relaxed, but not easy.
 This means not sticking in the range that’s most comfortable, but truly warming up and down through our whole range.
-Which includes the notes at the extremes of our low and high register.
+Which includes the notes at the extremes of our low and high registers.

 If you’re a tenor, this means warming up your low range as well as the high.
-Warm-ups can feel silly at times, but feeling self-conscious will mean we only stick to the bits we know sound good – and then you’re not really putting in work to improve.
+Warm-ups can feel silly at times, but feeling self-conscious will mean we only stick to the bits we know to sound good – and then you’re not putting in work to improve.